fourseaforfriend/DenseFlow/README.md

 # DenseFlow
-For Two-Stream code, make it
+For Two-Stream code, create it

 This is a python port of denseflow, which extract the videos' frames and **optical flow images** with **TVL1 algorithm** as default.